multiverseweb/Dataverse/README.md

 <highlight>For Website</highlight>
 - You must have Node.js installed in your computer, if it is not, install it from [here](https://nodejs.org/en).
-- After you have installed it, open the terminal, and type in this command to install the required dependencies:
+- After you have installed it, open the terminal, and run this command to install the required dependencies:
   ```
   npm install
   ```